 Offer something in return for your parents’ money.
 This shows that you don't simply expect a handout out and are willing to make sacrifices of your own for the loan.
 For example, suggest an arrangement where you help with extra household chores in return for their generous loan.

-Make arrangements to pay the loan back.
+Make arrangements to pay the loan back, preferably in writing if your parents do not provide a loan agreement.
 Demonstrate responsibility by meeting all deadlines set for repayment installments.

 Accept your parents' decision gracefully if they tell you they're unable to loan you money.
 Pouting and becoming upset with them will make you appear immature and childish.